-Conservatories / porches NOT APPLICABLE

-Communal areas Circulation areas visually inspected.
-There is a communal entrance hall and stairwell secured by an entry phone system.

-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.

-The property benefits from communal garden grounds to the rear of the block being defined by metal fencing and a masonry boundary wall.
+Communal areas Not applicable.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries Visually inspected.
+The property benefits from private garden grounds to the front, gable and rear of the property being defined by a mixture of boundaries, incorporating masonry boundary walls, metal railings and hedgerow.

 Ceilings Visually inspected from floor level.
 Plasterboard ceilings and lath and plaster ceilings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plastered on the hard and plasterboard lined.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is of suspended timber construction.
+Flooring throughout is of suspended timber construction overlaid with fitted floor coverings.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The skirtings and architraves are to timber panel design.
-The kitchen units are built to a range of wall and base type which provide adequate storage space and surface areas.
+The skirtings and architraves are to timber panelled design.
+The kitchen units are built to a range of wall and base type, which provide adequate storage space and surface areas.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The former fireplaces have been blocked over with the exception of the living room where a gas fireplace is present although we have been informed by the vendor that this has been disconnected.
+There is a gas fire within the living room.
+Remaining fireplaces have been blocked over.